peradecki/fold-fastalike/README.md

 # fold-fastalike

-This tool reads in a fasta-like file and performs various RNA folding analyses.
+This Python tool reads in a fasta-like file and performs various RNA folding analyses.

 ## Overview

-This tool reads in a fasta-like file and performs various RNA folding analyses using the [ViennaRNA](https://www.tbi.univie.ac.at/RNA/) toolset.
+The tool reads in a fasta-like file and performs various RNA folding analyses using the [ViennaRNA](https://www.tbi.univie.ac.at/RNA/) toolset.

 Currently, it's capable of:
 * Generating minimum free energy (MFE) structures in dot-bracket format (`--MFE` flag)